MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Technical mentorship is a role, not a tool or technique.
 In the English language we seem often use the same words to describe both roles and tools (for instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool--sooad confusing!).

 There are are various tools/techniques I've seen technical mentors use.
-What to use largely depends on where you mentee is at in their learning journey.
+What to use largely depends on where your mentee is at in their learning journey.
 Some of the tools/techniques I've seen include:

 <img class="img-responsive" alt="Different tools in mentoring" src="{{ site.url }}/assets/images/mentoring-software-developers-different-tools.png">